 City Leadership Approach Agile Strategies Strong Mayor led; innovation has Formation of Innovation Team: Established a dedicated been more centralized, Chief and team for technology innovation, which grew to 11 members the Deputy Innovation Officers and included roles like Smart Cities Director.
-Funded lead the city's innovation efforts positions creatively through grants and operational budgets and plays a critical role in driving to attract specialized talent. the adoption of agile methodologies Strategic Team Development: Used salary-splitting within the public sector, focusing on techniques to efficiently manage budget and staffing cross-department collaboration and across departments. innovation.
+Funded lead the city's innovation efforts positions creatively through grants and operational budgets and play a critical role in driving the to attract specialized talent. adoption of agile methodologies Strategic Team Development: Used salary-splitting within the public sector, focusing on techniques to efficiently manage budget and staffing cross-department collaboration and across departments. innovation.
 Ability to build teams Innovation Ecosystem: Built a structured process for testing with diverse skill sets, blend subject and iterating new ideas, ensuring a methodical approach to matter expertise with generalists, innovation.
 The team blends specialized knowledge with the and foster a culture of continuous ability to execute operational solutions. feedback.
 Leadership emphasizes servant leadership, empathy, Performance Management: Regular, ongoing feedback and collaboration, innovation, and discussions about employee performance create a dynamic alignment with city goals.
 Using work culture focused on continuous improvement.
 Philadelphia trusted community organizations Cross-Department Collaboration: Fostered a consultation to build more credible community framework that encouraged the innovation team to engage engagement opportunities. with departments to identify and solve unique challenges collaboratively.
 Emphasized empathy to integrate innovation into established departmental processes.
 Inclusive Culture: Built a culture where all voices were valued, and team members were empowered to engage with innovation goals across departments.
 Stakeholder Involvement in Innovation: Addressed the challenge of involving residents in service design by leveraging partnerships with trusted community organizations.
 Incentivized Participation: Offered incentives (e.g., gift cards) to encourage public participation and feedback, although results were mixed.
 Strong Mayor led; Mayor with an Collaborative-Based Innovation: The Office of New Urban entrepreneurial mindset drives Mechanics works directly with various departments like Public excitement for innovation.
 Boston's Works and Transportation.
 Sidewalk reconstructions were Office of New Urban Mechanics executed through cross-departmental partnerships, using was created by the mayor and department-specific budgets for more impactful outcomes. co-chairs were recruited to lead Institutional Innovation Space: Became an "innovation Boston's civic innovation efforts. lab," enabling cross-departmental collaboration Their leadership emphasizes and experimentation.
 This structure supported agile collaboration, risk management, experimentation while mitigating the risk of failure through and building trust across iterative testing and feedback. departments and with the Fellowship Programs & Talent Retention: Programs were community.
 Focused on Servant, Boston introduced to engage students and recent graduates in real-Adaptive, and Transformative world projects, offering them a sense of purpose and creating Leadership to empower teams, a pipeline for future talent within the city.
-Job descriptions cultivating trust, and experimenting were revised to highlight the impact of public service roles, with new ideas.
-Their approach attracting individuals motivated by civic innovation. blends risk management with support for responsible Community Engagement: Boston used hackathons, experimentation.
-Fostered a culture competitions, and focus groups to involve the public in where employees were encouraged co-creating solutions, ensuring projects like Citizens Connect to take calculated risks and adapt align with community needs.
-Digital platforms were used rapidly to challenges, helping alongside face-to-face methods to encourage diverse input. them move beyond traditional, bureaucratic structures.
+Job descriptions were revised to highlight the impact of public service roles, attracting individuals motivated by civic innovation.

+Community Engagement: Boston used hackathons, competitions, and focus groups to involve the public in co-creating solutions, ensuring projects like Citizens Connect align with community needs.
+Digital platforms were used alongside face-to-face methods to encourage diverse input.